diceccoj/tier-it/README.md

 ## Version
 v1.1
+- Bug fixes with the "Who's Voted?"
+Section not displaying the right players
+- Added Windowed Support with the ability to switch between it and Fullscreen
+- Added an instruction page for new players

 ## Downloads
 This game is still currently in the testing phase, download links will be released when deemed ready.